-- a) consider the following issues: - will the research use laboratory animals? - will the research project use adult specimens, larval or embryonic forms? - will the research project use primates? - will the research project use livestock? - will the research project use free-living (wild) animals? - will the research involve species under strict protection in accordance with the Regulation of the Minister of Environment of 6 October 2014 on animal species protection?
-See point 7.2; - will the research involve alien species of animals, qualified by the Minister of Environment as animals which upon release may pose a threat to native species or habitats? - does the project plan for the use of animals from commercial sources or from the entity's breeding centres?
+- a) consider the following issues: - will the research use laboratory animals? - will the research project use adult specimens, larval or embryonic forms? - will the research project use primates? will the research project use livestock? - will the research project use free-living (wild) animals? - will the research involve species under strict protection in accordance with the Regulation of the Minister of Environment of 6 October 2014 on animal species protection?
+See Point 7.2; - will the research involve alien species of animals, qualified by the Minister of Environment as animals which upon release may pose a threat to native species or habitats? - does the project plan for the use of animals from commercial sources or from the entity's breeding centres? - does the project plan for the use of animals from other institutions within the framework of research cooperation (institution and country)?

-- does the project plan for the use of animals from other institutions within the framework of research cooperation? - b) provide information concerning: - the origin of animals, e.g. the name of their provider or donor; - the approval, obtained or pending, of the local animal research ethics committee; - the permission, acquired or pending, of the Regional Director for Environmental Protection or the Director-General for the Environmental Protection (if applicable); - persons responsible for experiments on animals.
+- the origin of animals, e.g. the name of their provider or donor; - the approval, obtained or pending, of the local animal research ethics committee (institution and country); - the permission, acquired or pending, of the Regional Director for Environmental Protection or the Director-General for the Environmental Protection (if applicable); - persons responsible for experiments on animals.

-5.2 Will the research use animal biological material (such as blood, urine, etc.)?
+5.2 Does the research involve the use of animal biological specimens (such as blood, urine, etc.)?